GeneROOT/ramtools/README.md

     root [1] .q
 ```

- - To view a specific region do:
+ - To view a specific region do: (equivalent to `samtools view bamexample.bam chr1:10150-10300 `  )

 ```bash
     $ root